 Sora - AI video generator

-Sora can be used to create videos up to 1 minute long from scratch or extend existing videos to make them longer.
-It can also fill in missing frames from videos.
+Sora is an AI-powered text-to-video model that can be used to create high quality, cinematic videos up to 1 minute long from scratch, or to extend existing videos to make them longer.
+It can also be used to fill in missing frames from videos.

-Sora was opened to so-called "red teamers" in February 2024 and was publicly released in the US in December 2024 to ChatGPT Plus and Pro users.
+Developed by OpenAI, Sora was first opened to so-called "red teamers" in February 2024 and was publicly released in the US in December 2024 to ChatGPT Plus and Pro users.
 It was made available to users in the EU and UK in February 2025.

 Released: 2024